ngchihuan/LightPyCL/README.md

 * Unpolarized rays are propagated in a physically correct fashion.
 * Power transmission and directivity analysis for unpolarized light.
 * Basic mesh transformations on optical elements.
-* Leverageing of scene symmetries to simulate many light sources from results of one.
+* Leveraging of scene symmetries to simulate many light sources from results of one.
-* Generate optical elements directly from python either by revolving a 2D curve or parametrically generating a mesh.
+* Generate optical elements directly from Python either by revolving a 2D curve or parametrically generating a mesh.

 ## Prerequisites

-To get LightPyCl to work, you will need the following things.
+To get LightPyCl to work, you will need the following:

 1. [PyOpenCL](http://mathema.tician.de/software/pyopencl/) for the heavy lifting.
 Installing instructions for PyOpenCL can be found [here](http://wiki.tiker.net/PyOpenCL/Installation/Linux).